srinivasnemani/FastApi_React_RShiny_Plotly/ReadMe.md

 3. React as front end for developing web pages

 The application flow is as follows:
-	1. User can uploadg market data for optio pricing in a CSV format.
+*	1. User can uploadg market data for option pricing in a CSV format.
-	2. Once the data is persisted into the database successfully, user can select a particular date to generate option prices.
+*	2. Once the data is persisted into the database successfully, user can select a particular date to generate option prices.
-	3. The option price plot is shown in the web page.
+*	3. The option price plot is shown in the web page.
 The option prices can also be downloaded in a CSV file.

-Object relation mapping(using SQLAlchemy) to make it database agnostic.
-For simplicity, SQLLite db is used for storing the data.
+Object relation mapping(SQLAlchemy) is used to make the application portable and database technology agnostic.
+For simplicity, SQLLite db is used for storing the data in this demo.
 Due to the restrictions of available features in the free versions of R-Connrect and R-Shiny server, some workarounds are chosen that mayn't be good application design choices in real world implementations.

 [See below screenshots of the application flow.](#screenshots)

+## Instrunctions to setup FastApi server, R-Shiny server and React Server.

-## Step 1: Initialize Python and Run FastApi server
+## Step 1: Setup Python environment and Run FastApi server

 ### Starting the Python FastApi Server